 Amazon eero 6: Hardware specifications

 The eero 6 (router or extender) has the lowest Wi-Fi 6 specs I’ve seen for a dual-band mesh.
-Without the support for the 160MHz channel width, at best, a Wi-Fi 6 client can connect to it at 1.2Gbps.
+At best, without the support for the 160MHz channel width, a Wi-Fi 6 client can connect to it at 1.2Gbps.

 The real-world speed will be much lower than, and then you need to cut the rate in half, at least, on the extender’s end due to signal loss and interference.